 What is CrossFit?

-CrossFit is worldwide popular fitness program founded by Greg Glassman and Lauren Jenai.
-It has hooked athletes, celebrities, gym rats and anyone who wants to transform their physique into a stronger, fitter one… all within 30-45 minutes of a workout.
+CrossFit is a worldwide popular fitness program founded by Greg Glassman and Lauren Jenai.
+It has hooked athletes, celebrities, gym rats, and anyone who wants to transform their physique into a stronger, fitter one… all within 30-45 minutes of a workout.

 With the help of ESPN and Reebok, their audience has grown dramatically.
 Reebok sponsors their annual CrossFit Games where the competitors should be ready for anything and they can get a chance to win $2 million and the title, “Fittest on Earth”.
 Forget about the title, I just wanna win the cash prize! 🙂